 Even plumbing products are becoming “smart” these days.
 Smart plumbing products can include smart water heaters, smart leak detectors, and smart water monitors.

 Installing smart plumbing devices and appliances can establish an extra layer of convenience and security to your home, as well as reduce your daily water usage and monthly water bills.
 Continue below to learn more about the advantages of installing smart plumbing products.
 And if you’re considering adding one to your plumbing system, be sure you have the help of a trusted plumber in .

-You might already have “smart” devices and appliances installed throughout your home without knowing it.
-If you can access your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are typical smart devices.
+You may already have “smart” devices and appliances installed throughout your home without being aware of it.
+If you can control your thermostat from a smartphone or flip your lights on and off while you’re on the other side of town – those are typical smart devices.

 Smart Leak Detectors

 When a pipe leaks or your basement or crawlspace floods due to heavy rain, it’s fairly obvious that your home is experiencing a major water leak that may result in extensive damage.
 But some leaks aren’t as noticeable.
 Even minor water leaks from appliances or plumbing pipes can add up, contributing to higher bills and the potential for damage to your home.

 That’s where a smart water leak detector helps.
 Leak detectors should be installed in bathrooms, basements, under the kitchen sink, and near water-using appliances.
 Smart leak detectors monitor home water usage and alert you with your smartphone if it notices irregular water usage in your home – which can point to a leak someplace.
 They should also alert you if they detect a leak, or a running toilet.